nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Add Allocation feature

-The `add alloc` feature allocates an existing student into a group.
+The `addalloc` feature allocates an existing student into a group.

 Given below is an example usage case and how the `add alloc` command mechanism behaves at each step.